sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 needs to understand and respect the JMM if it wants to make semantic preserving transformations.

-[^trace]: an execution trace is a tuple consisting of sets and
+[^trace]: An execution trace is a tuple consisting of sets and
     relations on those sets.
 See section 17.4.6 in the "Java Language Specification" for a precise definition.